coleifer/peewee/docs/peewee/relationships.rst

 Load strategy and materialize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each hop has to restrict its children to the rows belonging to the parents already fetched.
+Each relation has to restrict its children to the rows belonging to the parents already fetched.
 The ``strategy`` argument controls how.
 It applies to both ``with_related`` and :func:`prefetch` (where it is spelled as the ``prefetch_type`` keyword):